 Visiting the National Parks is a bucket list adventure for most people.
 Whether you’re exploring Grand Teton’s towering mountains or the Channel Islands’ kelp forests, these wild and rugged places have allured and inspired visitors for generations.
-If you’re itching for a trip to the parks, below are nine things to remember to have the most enjoyable time possible.
+If you’re itching to get out there, below are nine pieces of national park travel advice to have the most enjoyable time possible.

 Pre-Trip Considerations

 Pre-trip planning can go a long way in making your national parks trip a success.
-Here are four tips to help you prepare for your adventure.
+Here are four tips to help you prepare for your journey.

 Check for Required Permits and Reservations

-As the National Parks continue to grow in popularity, it’s imperative to stay on top of any needed permits and reservations for your trip.
-Several of the most popular parks, including Arches and Rocky Mountain, require a timed entry reservation to enter during peak season.
+As the National Parks get more popular, you need to know of permits and reservations required for your trip.
+Several parks, including Arches and Rocky Mountain, require a timed entry reservation to enter during peak season.
 And with more and more parks implementing timed reservations every year, it’s essential that you do your research well in advance so you aren’t left scrambling at the last minute.
 Recreation.gov, the National Parks’ main booking platform, includes lots of valuable information, including when reservations are available to the public.

 You’ll also likely have to navigate red tape to stay at many campgrounds or access popular trailheads, roads, and other activities.
 Depending on what you’re trying to get, the booking window can vary greatly – from a few days in advance to six months out and beyond.
 Again, make sure to do your research ahead of time.